-Please follow the links below for complete information on each of our listed studies.
-Studies are listed alphabetically.
+Please follow the links below for information on each of our active studies.

 Black Women's Health Study (BWHS)

-The BWHS is the largest follow-up study of the health of African-American women yet conducted.
+The Black Women’s Health Study (BWHS) is the largest follow-up study of the health of African-American women yet conducted.
 The purpose is to identify and evaluate causes and preventives of cancers and other serious illnesses in African-American women.
-(Follow the link to learn more and to see a list of special BWHS studies that are currently active.)
+Current BWHS research:

 Centers for Excellence in Birth Defects Research and Prevention

-The Slone Epidemiology Center is participating in the Massachusetts Center for Birth Defects Research and Prevention, one of eight such centers funded by the National Center on Birth Defects and Developmental Disabilities (CDC).
+The Slone Epidemiology Center is participating in the Massachusetts Center for Birth Defects Research and Prevention, one of seven such centers currently funded by the National Center on Birth Defects and Developmental Disabilities (CDC).
 These centers conduct surveillance and research aimed at the prevention of birth defects.

 Follow-up of DES Exposed Cohorts